Jump to section

 What is a manufacturing dashboard?

-A manufacturing dashboard is a real-time visual representation of a manufacturing process.
-Manufacturing dashboards combine graphs, tables, and other visualization techniques to make production KPIs easy to understand.
-They organize data from machines, sensors, devices, and workers into easy-to-read, instantly available breakdowns that the whole operation can reference.
+A manufacturing dashboard is a real-time, visual representation of a manufacturing process or production facility as a whole.
+Manufacturing dashboards combine data cards, graphs, tables, and other visualization techniques to make production KPIs easy to understand.
+They organize data from machines, sensors, devices, and workers into easy-to-read, instantly available breakdowns that can be displayed across the shop floor.

 - The kinds of manufacturing data they’re displaying